aailabkaist/EgoPlan_Challenge_Team_AAILab/README.md

 ## Finetuning & Evaluating & Testing Commands

-Before finetuning or evaluating, you need to prepare .yaml file to set config.
+Before finetuning or evaluating, you need to prepare .yaml file to set configuration.

 ### 1) Finetuning